 Another evaluation method would be to think about the single most important criterion for that decision, and then give the option a score between 0 and 100.
 If you rate it any lower than 90 percent, then automatically change the rating to 0 and reject it.
 This way you avoid getting caught up in indecision, or worse, getting stuck with the 60s or 70s.

 It takes asking tough questions, making real trade-offs, and exercising serious discipline to cut out the competing priorities that distract us from our true intention.
-There is also a need for planning and to prepare for different contingencies which go hand in hand with developing a wealth management plan.
-The effort can be certainly worth if due to the clarity of purpose and peace of mind that it can bring.
+There is also a need for planning and to prepare for different contingencies that go hand in hand with developing a wealth management plan.
+The effort can be certainly worth it due to the clarity of purpose and peace of mind that it can bring.

 To discern what is truly essential we need space to think, time to look and listen, permission to play, wisdom to sleep, and the discipline to apply highly selective criteria to the choices we make.
 Albert Einstein once said: “When I examine myself and my methods of thought, I come to the conclusion that the gift of fantasy has meant more to me than my talent for absorbing positive knowledge.”